casdoor/casdoor-website/docs/how-to-connect/saml.md

 ![](/img/saml_keycloak_login.png)

 Click on the button and you will be redirected to the Casdoor SAML provider for the authentication.
-After the successful authentication you will be redirected back to Keycloak.
+After the successful authentication, you will be redirected back to Keycloak.
 Then you need to assign users to the application.

 ![](/img/saml_keycloak_success.png)